 Installing Ansible in RHEL 7 / CentOS 7

-In this article, we will see how to install the ansible.
-This software can be installed directly from Red Hat repository if you have a subscription with Red hat by enabling the ansible repo.
+In this comprehensive guide, we will walk through the complete process of installing Ansible on Red Hat Enterprise Linux (RHEL) 7 or CentOS 7.
+This software can be installed directly from the Red Hat repository if you have an active Red Hat subscription by enabling the appropriate Ansible repository.

 ansiblecontrolnode - 192.168.122.11